simpleledger/conceptual-specification-obsolete/README.md

 ### Timestamps
 A transaction or transfer of resources that happens in the real world will likely occur at a different time from when the associated ledger entry is made on the blockchain.
 For this reason, an optional timestamp field can be included for TRANSFER entries.

+### Multiple OP_RETURN Spaces
+Multiple outputs with OP_RETURN included in their script provides additional data storage.
+The protocol will utilize multiple transaction output in some cases as appropriate.

+### Blockchain Registry
+The SLP will provide a registry of identifiers so that various blockchains, virtual blockchains, and colored coins can be referenced efficiently in an SLP transaction.

+### Inter-ledger communications
+TODO

 ## SLP Version 0